Some people who oppose equality for Puerto Ricans argue that it would force Puerto Ricans to abandon their traditions.

 Puerto Ricans and people of Puerto Rican origin are already part of the population of the country.
-They are 2 2/3% of the national population.
+There are more than five million Puerto Ricans living in states, making up 9% of the national Hispanic population and almost 2% of the population overall.
+Puerto Rico has been a possession of the United States for more than a century.

-Only a few percent of the people of Puerto Rico were not born there.
+Only a small percentage of the residents of Puerto Rico were not born there.

 Puerto Ricans share the values and have absorbed the traditions and cultures of America — a nation of immigrants from around the world as well as pockets of indigenous peoples — but they have not abandoned unique aspects of their culture.

-Part of the reason for this is the vast ocean that separates them from Americans in the States.
-Part is the strength and depth of their traditions.
+Part of the reason for this may be the ocean that separates Puerto Rico from Americans in the States.
+Part is the strength and depth of the traditions.

-When Puerto Ricans move to the States, they primarily speak English and adjust their lifestyles.
-They also, however, retain aspects of their culture as they want.
+When Puerto Ricans move to the states, they usually speak English.
+They adjust their lifestyles.
+They also, however, retain aspects of their unique culture.

-Like other peoples who have become a part of the American political family, they have helped make American culture what it is today, an amalgam of cultures from around the world bound together by a common belief in freedom, equality, and democracy.
+Like other peoples who have become a part of the American political family, Puerto Ricans have helped make American culture what it is today, an amalgam of cultures from around the world bound together by a common belief in freedom, equality, and democracy.

 The population of America is constantly evolving.
 It has changed with territorial acquisitions and waves of immigration from foreign lands and migration within the country.
-It is constantly developing in contrast to the stagnant cultures of most nations.
+It is constantly developing.

 It is widely acknowledged that the success of our nation is due to the vitality and ideas of new members of the American community.
 It is specifically because the U.S. has such a grand variety of cultures living and working together that U.S. culture is what it is.
 Puerto Rican culture has already been enriching the culture of the U.S. for more than a century.